never buy parakeets or other birds for sale here is why

 Flock of Birds Flying

 Flying is as natural for birds as breathing is for humans, yet we deprive birds of this awesome ability—and all of their other needs and desires—when we capture them and lock them in cages.
 In nature, birds enjoy preening, chewing on branches or leaves, and flying for miles and miles each day.
 Some parrots fly 30 miles per day, and Artic terns fly 24,000 miles in just one year, which is nearly the equivalent of flying around the Earth!
 Birds are never solitary in nature and they frantically call out to their flockmates if they are separated, even briefly.
-Many bird species share parenting duties and even mate for life.
+Many bird species share parenting duties and even partner for life.

 Flock of Parakeets